Why It’s Important to Clean an Outdoor Swimming Pool

 - Skimming leaves and debris

-- Checking water level
+- Checking the water level

 - Emptying skimmer baskets